 Medical Fabric Shelters

 BLU-MED’s medical fabric shelters are great solutions for triage tents.
 They feature expansion capabilities and the modular, open span design allows for spacious interiors to accommodate hospital staff, medical equipment, and additional patients during a surge event.
-You can custom-design your medical fabric shelter for walk-ins and larger ones can accommodate drive-up screening, testing, and vaccination services.
+You can custom-design your medical fabric shelter for walk-ins and larger ones can accommodate screening, testing, and vaccination services.

 The BLU-MED Module 2S is a medical fabric shelter system that features an entry vestibule for admitting patients, and military-grade HVAC systems.
 The Module 2S system consists of two medical fabric shelters, joined to create an additional 1,500 square feet of space.

 The BLU-MED Module 4S is twice the size of the Module 2S, providing an additional 3,000 square feet of space.
 This facility consists of four medical fabric shelters, an entry and connecting vestibule, as well as ruggedized HVAC systems.

 If you’re in need of a much larger medical facility or a small field hospital, the BLU-MED Module 6S consists of six medical fabric shelters, providing an additional 4,500 square feet of space.
 Similar to the Module 2S and Module 4S models, the Module 6S includes entry and connecting vestibules, as well as portable HVAC systems.